Naishvi/Scrabble/README.md

 ### What will you do this week?
 - Together:
-  - Continue building the Interface of the game
+  - Continuing to build the Interface of the game
 - Naishvi:
   - Determining when the game will end
   - Finishing the triple/double letter value and word value